Omeprazole

 Can Omeprazole Cause Constipation?

 Constipation is listed as a side effect of Omeprazole.
 If you experience constipation while taking Omeprazole, speak to your doctor or a pharmacist for advice on what you can do.
-Keeping hydrated by drinking plenty of water throughout the day can help to prevent constipation.
+Keeping hydrated by drinking plenty of water throughout the day can help prevent constipation.

 Treatment information